CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ### seq()

-The above method generates sequences that increment by a value of 1.
-It is possible to create sequences that increment by any constant value using the `seq()` function.
+Sequences incremented by any constant value can be created using the `seq()` function.
 Look up "help" for any R function by typing `?name_of_function` into the console

 ```r